 The Rx: Don't smoke and don't vape.
 Several strategies exist for helping you kick the nicotine habit.
 Talk with your healthcare provider about the ones that might be right for you.

 When's the last time you disinfected your cell phone?
 That's what we thought.
 Doctors suggest you make it a habit.
 Why?
 Cell phones are constantly being touched and being set down on public surfaces, which make them a hotbed of germs.
 Researchers have found that a dirty cell phone can literally contain more bacteria than a toilet seat.

-The Remedy Rx: Disinfect your cell phone monthly, and more frequently during flu season.
+The Rx: Disinfect your cell phone daily, given that experts believe it may carry the coronavirus.
 Make a solution of 50% water and 50% isopropyl (rubbing) alcohol in a small spray bottle, spray it on a microfiber cloth or cotton pad, then wipe the germs away.

 You're Grabbing Dirty Shopping Carts

-Grocery shopping can be a pain, but it can literally make you sick.
+Grocery shopping can be a pain, but it can literally make you sick—with COVID-19 or something else.
 Common germy surfaces are the culprit.
 One study found that more than 50 percent of shopping carts at your grocery store contain disease-causing bacteria, including E. coli.
 A separate study found that the handles on freezer cases can harbor more bacteria than a toilet seat!